Duplicate publication: Criticism

+Publication of the same or overlapping research in both English and the local language in different journals should not be interpreted as a duplicate publication.
+There is still a large proportion of doctors and other professionals in many countries who have limited access to international journals and many lack language skills in English.
+Therefore, publication of the same or overlapping research in different languages should not be considered double publication since it aims to reach different groups of readers and contribute to a more effective dissemination of knowledge.

 Journals sometimes choose to republish seminal articles, whether from their own past volumes, from other journals, or both.
 Re-publication serves the goal of bringing important information to new readerships, which makes it analogous to some instances of duplicate publication on that score.
 However, it is different from duplicate publication in the respect that there is no element of merely gaming the system of citation impact.
 Republished articles are clearly labeled as such, allowing them to be recognized as such in citation analysis.